budivoogt/bv_markdown_blog/notes.md

 ## $page.data and endpoints

 Pages have access to data loaded to that page by `+page.ts` and any parent layout data.
 If there's also `+page.server.ts` providing data, you can destructure `{data}` in the `PageLoad` function and spread it, returning both the server and the page data.

+I can return parent data from child load functions by destructuring `parent` and calling `await parent()`.
+It's a bit unclear to me what data is procured, but I think a /child/layout.ts accesses